outsider-analytics/nextjs_template/SETUP_PLAN.md

 - [ ] Navbar is responsive and shows user state
 - [ ] All shadcn/ui components are installed
 - [ ] TypeScript has no errors (`pnpm type-check`)
-- [ ] Environment variables are documented
+- [ ] Environment variables are validated (`pnpm validate-env`)
-- [ ] Database migrations work
+- [ ] Database is initialized and accessible
 - [ ] Profile updates work through API
+- [ ] Email templates use correct app name

 ## Final Notes
 This template should provide a production-ready starting point for Next.js applications.
 Ensure all features work correctly before considering the task complete.
 The user should be able to:
 1. Clone the repo
+2. Configure APP_CONFIG.md
-2. Add their Supabase credentials
+3. Add their Supabase credentials
-3. Run database setup
+4. Run database setup
+5. Configure email templates
-4. Start developing immediately
+6. Start developing immediately

 Remember to search for and use the latest stable versions of all packages!